 The length of the program may vary depending on the undergraduate background of the student.
-For instance if you have a bachelor’s degree in another field, it may take more than five semesters for you to complete the program.
+For instance, if you have a bachelor’s degree in another field, it will take five semesters to complete the program.
 The prerequisites are:

 - Speech and Hearing Science

 - Introduction to Audiology